portela824/portela824/README.md

-<h1 align="left">Hola 👋 I'm José G. Portela</h1>
+<h1 align="left">Hi👋, I'm José G. Portela</h1>

 ###
-Biostatistician, Mathematician, and data analyst focused on public health, social equity, and data-driven decision-making.
-I love exploring complex datasets, solving real-world problems with code, and collaborating across disciplines to build tools and insights that matter.
+Biostatistician, mathematician, and data analyst passionate about public health, equity, and transforming data into actionable solutions.
+As someone living with epilepsy, I am a lifelong learner with a deep interest in epilepsy-related conditions, data-driven public health topics, and the mathematical concepts that underpin them.

 ---